-Drosera capensis varietiesDrosera capensis (the Cape Sundew) is the most common sundew in cultivation, since it is so easy to grow (once you give it favorable conditions).
+Drosera capensis varietiesDrosera capensis (the Cape Sundew) is the most common sundew in cultivation, since it is so easy to grow (once it is given favorable conditions).
 Drosera capensis originates from the subtropical Cape region of South Africa.
-Drosera capensis is commonly known to become a weed in sundew collections because the tall flower stalks produce large amounts of seeds.
-Drosera capensis comes in many forms, including the typical, narrow-leaf, broad-leaf, wide-leaf, Red, Albino, Bainskloof, and Giant forms.
-All forms have all been very easy, and are eye-catching sundews.
-I will break each form down at the end of the page. |
+Drosera capensis is commonly known to become a weed in sundew collections because the tall flower stalks produce copious amounts of seeds.
+There are many forms of Drosera capensis, which include the typical, narrow-leaf, broad-leaf, wide-leaf, "Red", 'Albino', Giant, and Bains Kloof forms, as well as many other location forms.
+Most forms of D. capensis that I've tried so far have been very easy and eye-catching sundews.
+I will further describe each form towards the bottom of the page. |

 |

-| Leaves from the 'Albino' (left) and 'Typical' (right) Drosera capensis 'Red' (not fed) grown under lights next to another D. capensis 'Red' plant that was fed.
-Drosera capensis (typical form) grown indoors Flowers from Drosera capensis (typical form) Drosera capensis 'Albino' grown under lights Forms of Drosera CapensisDrosera capensis (Bainskloof) This form of Drosera capensis remains rather compact and does not get very large, regardless of how much it is fed, or how tall of a pot I have used.
-It eventually forms a stem over time, which is supported by dead growth.
+Drosera capensis 'Red' (not fed) grown under lights behind the typical form of D. capensis.
+D. capensis 'Albino' (left) and "typical" (right) Drosera capensis (typical form) grown indoors Drosera capensis hibernacula (typical form) Flowers from Drosera capensis (typical form) Drosera capensis "Red" (center), D. capensis x spatulata (left) and D. capensis (Bains Kloof) (right) An overhead view of Drosera capensis "Red" Forms of Drosera CapensisDrosera capensis "Red" Check out my youtube video of this sundew!
+This is a fantastic form of D. capensis that develops vibrant red leaf coloration if given enough light intensity.
+The plant can become quite large, since the leaves can reach 2.5- 3 inches in length at maturity.
+This plant does a great job at maintaining its growth without being fed once it reaches maturity.
+However, while growth is maintained, If grown indoors and left unfed, it will flower much less (or not at all).
+It is commonly available from many carnivorous plant vendors and is a great sundew to start with!
+Forms a stalk over time.
+Drosera capensis 'Albino' This strikingly beautiful form can develop vibrant pink coloration on its tentacles if left unfed for a while or if given bright enough light intensity.
+Under bright light, the leaf lamina develops yellow-green coloration.
+The plant to the right was grown via the tray method indoors.
+The growth habit is virtually the same as the "typical" form.
+This plant will have more of an 'Albino' look if given less light.
+While some growers report that it grow well in lower lighting, I prefer giving this sundew as much light as possible so that the pink coloration can reach its full potential.
+Drosera capensis (Bains Kloof) Check out my youtube video of this sundew!
+This form of Drosera capensis remains rather compact and the leaves do not get very large, regardless of how much it is fed, or how tall of a pot I have used.
+It gradually forms a stem over time, which is supported by dead growth.
 This sundew has never flowered for me.
 Drosera capensis "Broad-Leaf" This is a stunning form of D. capensis with leaves that are much wider than the typical form.
-I do not have this form yet.
-Drosera capensis "Wide Leaf" I am not impressed by this form.
-It is rather ugly and the leaves aren't all that wide.
-The petioles are rather wide, which makes for an odd-looking plant.
-Forms a stem over time.
+I do not have this form yet, but hope to in the near future.
+Drosera capensis "Wide-Leaf" While I was not originally impressed by this form, after becoming established, it has grown on me ;).
+When fed, the leaves reach around 1.5-2 inches and larger (pic by JMatt) but if left unfed, the leaves decrease in size, and remain from 1-1.5 inches long.
+The petioles can become quite wide, depending on lighting and other factors, which provide this sundew with a varying appearance.
+Forms a stem slowly over time.
 This sundew has never flowered for me.
 Drosera capensis "Giant" Supposedly, this plant is supposed to reach 60cm tall, and I have seen a picture of the true form.
 However, I believe that many "Giants" circulating around in cultivation are not the true "Giant" form.
 In my experience, I've noticed that the petioles are more elongated in comparison with the leaf than the 'Typical' form. |

 Media: Can grow well in pretty much any medium.
 I have successfully grown Drosera capensis in 1 peat: 1 sand, pure Long-fibered sphagnum (LFS) 1 LFS: 1 perlite.
 Be sure to rinse your media before you use it Media moisture: moist, though Drosera capensis can tolerate drier soils farily well.
 Humidity: not much needed.
 I'd recommend at least 50%.
 Pot height: Drosera capensis grow in most sizes of pots.
 I'd recommend 4 inches or taller, since Drosera capensis can develop a a long, branching root system.
 A tall pot will allow the roots to spread out, so the plant can reach its maximum height.
 Trapping speed: moderate.
 Leaves will curl and fold drastically around food within a few hours.
 Feeding: Feed your Drosera capensis once every two weeks for rapid, robust growth and flower production.
 See feeding page.
 Feeding encourages flowering.
 Food size: medium to large Plant dimensions: My typical form of D. capensis planted in a 12 inch pot reached 5+ inches across at maturity.
 Will form a stem over time.
 Drosera capensis 'Albino' will also generally form a stem over time.
 The giant form is supposed to grow exceptionally large, but so far it has remained the same size as my typical Drosera capensis.
 The 'Red form' grows about the same size as the 'Typical' form, but its leaves are narrower.
 Temperature: not picky.
 Has grown well for me in the temp range of 45-90 degrees F. Give Drosera capensis subtropical conditions.
 Lighting/Photoperiod: I grow mine under T-8 lights with a 16-hour photoperiod.
 Drosera capensis 'Typical' can develop red-orange leaves in intense light.
 The 'Red' form will turn completely red if given enough light.
 Drosera capensis 'Albino' form will develop light pink tentacles under strong lighting.
 Dormancy requirements: None required.
-Can be grown year-round if grown indoors during the cold months.
+Can be grown year-round if given subtropical conditions year-round (ie. grown indoors during the cold months).
 I recommend using the tray method.
-Drosera capensis should come back from the roots if freezes and warms up again, or if the media dries out completely.
+D. capensis will form a hibernacula (see picture to the left) if consistently subjected to temperatures around 35-38 degrees F or less.
+Growth will resume when temperatures rise to 40 degrees F again.
+If temperatures briefly drop below freezing, or if the media dries out completely in the warmer months, the vegetative growth above the ground will die.
+However, never give up on your plant- Drosera capensis frequently comes back from the roots once provided with favorable conditions again!
 Very hard to permanently kill once established.
 Flowers: Drosera capensis generally produces hundreds of seeds on its own.
 With most varieties, they will readily self-pollinate.
 Once, when fed often, my 'Typical' and 'Albino' forms have produced huge flower stalks, which created around 1000-2000 seeds per stalk.
 I have had issues with Drosera capensis 'Red', but I think it is because the stalk gets burnt in my lights.
 My Drosera capensis (Bainskloof) and "Wide-Leaf" have never flowered for me.
 Propagation Techniques(click here to learn more about propagating sundews)Seed: extremely easy. no cold stratification required.
 Can be grown to flowering maturity from seed in a little over a year if fed often.
 Leaf-cuttings: very easy.
-The water-floating method works best.
-Place directly under lights for the hightest success rate.
-Root cuttings: Very easy.
-Roots are very thick.
+The water-floating method works well for the "typical", "Red", and 'Albino' forms, but is very slow for the Bains Kloof and "Giant" forms.
+I had better luck with those by propagating them directly on media.
+Place directly under fluorescent lights for the hightest success rate.
+Root cuttings: Extremely easy.
+The roots of Drosera capensis are long and thick- perfect for cuttings.
+I've even managed to propagate a big plant from root cuttings by tossing a large root segment in my water tray and letting it sit there for 2 months.
+It doesn't get easier than that!
 Divisions: very easy.
 Drosera capensis tends to form clumps over time, when the seeds scatter everywhere.
-Drosera capensis has no trouble dealing with repotting and root disturbance, so divisions can be taken easily.
-Drosera capensis (Bainskloof) Drosera capensis "Wide-Leaf"
+Drosera capensis has no trouble dealing with repotting and root disturbance, so divisions can be taken easily. l Drosera capensis "Red" Drosera capensis 'Albino' Drosera capensis (Bains Kloof) l l Drosera capensis "Wide Leaf"

 |